November 14 in Music History

 EVENTS ON NOVEMBER 14 IN MUSIC HISTORY

-On this day November 14 1952 – American singer Al Martino became the first artist to top the newly formed official UK Singles chart with ‘Here in My Heart’.
+On this day November 14 in 1952 – American singer Al Martino became the first artist to top the newly formed official UK Singles chart with ‘Here in My Heart’.
 The song was at No.1 for nine weeks straight.

 1960 – Ray Charles, a native of Georgia, hit number one on the US Billboard Hot 100 with his rendition of ‘Georgia on My Mind’.